As Scotland's highest mountain, Ben Nevis attracts a lot of attention, with people from the UK and overseas coming every

 During the winter months or early summer when snow covers the upper part of the mountain you will also need an ice axe, rigid mountaineering boots and crampons and know when and how to use this specialist equipment.

-Mountaineering Scotland is a not for profit organisation for people that love to walk, climb and ski on Scotland's mountains.
-As a member, you get exclusive discounts and offers at outdoor shops, online retailers and accommodation providers as well as other useful services including digital maps.
+Join Mountaineering Scotland to get exclusive discounts and offers at outdoor shops, online retailers and accommodation providers as well as other useful services including digital maps.
 Liability insurance is included in membership, so you have peace of mind when you're enjoying the outdoors!

 Take enough food and drink for each member of your group.
 Simple high energy foods are best (e.g. chocolate, dried fruits, cheese and biscuits), as are hot drinks in cold wet weather.
 There is no cafe or shop at the summit, so take everything you need for the whole day.
 A minimum of two litres of fluid per person is recommended.